GitGuardian/ggbridge/README.md

 The client component connects to the server using the WebSocket protocol to establish a secure, mutually authenticated (mTLS) tunnel between the customer’s network and the GitGuardian SaaS platform.
 This ensures both ends are securely authenticated.

-Once the tunnel is established, a proxy server is deployed on the GitGuardian side, which allows secure access to the client’s on-prem VCS through the tunnel.
+Once the tunnel is established, a proxy server is deployed on the GitGuardian side, which allows secure access to the client’s self-hosted services through the tunnel.
 This proxy connection enables GitGuardian to scan and monitor your repositories without requiring your VCS to be publicly accessible.

 ## Install and configure